 “A friend!
 My God.”
 She rolled both eyes to the heavens.
 “Francis.
 Give him a sous for the damn thing.
 He needs the charity.”

-Francis, so hopelessly in love with the girl even a slug couldn't fail to notice it, stepped up and put his fingers in his waistcoat pocket.
-He pull out a coin and held it so Jean-Luc could not reach it.
+Francis, so hopelessly in love with the girl even a slug couldn’t fail to notice, stepped up and put his fingers in his waistcoat pocket.
+He pulled out a coin and held it so Jean-Luc could not reach it.

 “Thank you, sir,” Jean-Luc said.
 The girl, still carrying his lamp, had turned her back.

 “You are a fool,” Francis retorted.
 He pocketed the coin.

 “My lamp.
 You owe me,” Jean-Luc said.

 The girl threw the lamp under the wheels of a passing wagon and she and Francis left with her friends.
 Jean-Luc retrieved his lamp that was bent and needed much repair.